greg-raven/Impeachment-Chronicles/_posts/2018-09-25-trump-accused-germany-of-becoming-totally-dependent-on-russian-energy-at-the-u-n-the-germans-just-smirked.md

 ---
-title: 'Trump accused Germany of becoming 'totally dependent' on Russian energy at the U.N.'
+title: "Trump accused Germany of becoming 'totally dependent' on Russian energy at the U.N."
 layout: post
 author:
 - Rick Noack